Foghorn2710/Youtube-ADS-BLOKER/README.md

+# Steps Before downloading
+Create a "newfile" on Desktop and download myfiles and Extract the files in "NEWFILES"

 # YouTube Ad Blocker Chrome Extension

-Create a "newfile" and download myfiles and Extract the files in "NEWFILES"

 A simple Chrome extension that blocks ads on YouTube.

 ## Features